Towards Stochastic Inflation in Higher-Curvature Gravity: Introduction

 \section{Introduction}

 Stochastic approach to inflation incorporates quantum effects to background evolution by parametrizing them as a classical stochastic force (some early works can be found in \cite{starobinsky1986stochastic,Nambu:1987ef,Nambu:1988je,Kandrup:1988sc,Nakao:1988yi,Nambu:1989uf,Mollerach:1990zf,Linde:1993xx,Starobinsky:1994bd}).
 Stochastic approach is especially relevant for scalar fields whose potentials are so flat that quantum diffusion becomes important.
 Such scenarios include ultra-slow-roll (USR) inflation and evolution of massless/light scalars in de Sitter vacuum.
 We aim to extend stachastic inflationary formalism in the presence of higher-curvature corrections to general relativity (GR).
 As will be motivated below, we focus on the Gauss--Bonnet (GB) term, coupled to a scalar field (inflaton or a spectator field).
 Such coupling modifies the dynamics of the scalar field, and admits new USR solutions for example.
-We obtain the following key results: \begin{itemize} \item Stochastic Langevin equations in the presence of GB-inflaton coupling, by using spatially flat gauge and consistently eliminating metric perturbations. \item Analytical slow-roll (SR) and USR expressions for the scalar power spectrum with leading-order noise corrections. \item Stochastic evolution of a GB-coupled spectator field in de Sitter vacuum. \end{itemize}
+We obtain the following key results: \begin{itemize} \item Stochastic Langevin equations in the presence of GB-inflaton coupling, by using spatially flat gauge and consistently eliminating metric perturbations. \item Analytical slow-roll (SR) and USR expressions for the scalar power spectrum with leading-order noise corrections. \item Numerical results of Primordial Black Hole mass fractions in stochastic-noise-dominated USR inflation regimes. \item Stochastic evolution of a GB-coupled spectator field in de Sitter vacuum. \end{itemize}

 {\bf Background and motivation}.
 The paradigm of inflation has displayed tremendous success in explaining the origin of cosmic structure using only a relative small number of assumptions.
 Among them are the quantum initial conditions of primordial fluctuations, where the uncertainty principle ensures a non-vanishing initial quantum fluctuation, from which the stars and galaxies are seeded.
 Yet, one has to find a certain definite observational signature that favors a \textit{bona fide} quantum distribution of primordial fluctuations.
 An inexhaustive list of attempts to directly analyze the quantumness of structural origin of our universe include: search for cosmic bell inequalities \cite{Campo:2005quantum,Campo:2005inflationary,Gallicchio:2013testing,Maldacena:2015amodel}, ruling out uniquely classical features in non-Gaussian correlators \cite{Green:2020signals}, and adopting tools from quantum optics and information \cite{Nambu:2011classical,Lim:2014quantum,martin2016quantum}.
 The typical theoretical foundation used in this context is cosmological perturbation theory (CPT) \cite{Mukhanov:1990theory}, where gauge invariant degrees of freedom in fluctuations are isolated and treated as perturbations on an FLRW background.
 These perturbations are then quantized and analyzed using tools from curved spacetime QFT.